Princess Twilight Sparkle - Illustration by Jennifer L. Meyer

 Rarity MLP card

 Rarity’s activated ability cares about the colors of ponies and their outfits, which fits with her profession as a fashion designer.
 Though protective magic isn’t something Rarity is really known for in Friendship Is Magic, she creates protective gem-like barriers in the spinoff show Equestria Girls.
-Rarity can be a helpful addition to a lot of Commander decks, and you can usually get a lot of mileage out of its cost reduction.
+Rarity is a helpful addition to a lot of Commander decks, known for having bulk rares that get a lot of mileage out of their cost reduction.

 If you own any My Little Pony toys then Rarity’s protection ability is very helpful as well.
 A Rainbow Dash toy will get you protection from any color except black if you’re looking for a good pony toy to pick up.
 And if your playgroup accepts a Magic card as a toy, you can just use your Nightmare Moon card for protection from black, helping you cover all your bases.